Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-The user association problem in the context of computational task offloading was studied in~\cite{9148796}.
+While satellite deployment is less flexible than \ac{HAPS}, its inherently wide coverage area provides opportunities for optimizing user association strategies, especially within multi-tier integrated architecture.
+Accordingly, the user association problem in the context of computational task offloading has been investigated by Zhang~\textit{et al.}~\cite{zhang2020satelite}.
 The authors considered a disaster scenario where \acp{TBS} have been destroyed, and two-tier \acp{UE}, including both \acp{GUE} and \acp{UAV}, with limited computational capabilities offload disaster information to \ac{HAPS} and/or LEO satellite servers for further processing.
 The study aimed to jointly optimize uplink fronthaul capacity and computation performance by modeling the problem as a weighted 3-uniform hypergraph, where each hyperedge weight represents the combined fronthaul uplink and computing rates.
 A local search-based algorithm was developed to find a near-optimal \ac{3D} hypergraph matching with maximum total weight.
 The model considered a \ac{LEO} satellite with an enhanced \ac{MEC} server providing backhaul to multiple \ac{HAPS}, which cover disaster areas and offload computation, while \ac{UE}s use orthogonal sub-channels within shared Ka-band \acp{RB}, avoiding uplink interference.
-In simulations with 6 \ac{HAPS} and 20 \acp{UAV} over a 0.25 km² disaster area, the proposed hypergraph search algorithm achieved significant system sum rate gains over greedy search, showing strong practical potential.
+In simulations with 6 \ac{HAPS} and 20 \acp{UAV} over a disaster area, the proposed hypergraph search algorithm achieved significant system sum rate gains over greedy search, showing strong practical potential.